tanadul-igq/brain_mri_3d_segmentation/README.md

 ## Inference
 1. Open `inference.py`.
-2. Adjust `SUBVOXEL_BATCH_SIZE`
+2. Adjust `SUBVOXEL_BATCH_SIZE`.
 3. Run `inference.py`.
+4. The program will take the images in `test_images` folder to process a segmentation.
-4. The results will saved at `test_prediction_images` folder.
+5. The results will saved at `test_prediction_images` folder.

 ## Image Visualization
 1. Open `image_visualization.py` or import it as a module others `*.py` file.
-2. This module provides 2 visualization function
+2. This module provides 2 visualization function:
 - `visualize_image(image_path: str)`: visualize the image with slider bar to investigate another slices smoothly.
 - `subplots_visualize_image(image_path: str, slice_list: list)`: visualize the image in subplots; selected the slices plane via adjust `slice_list`.